-Generally, it is usually a combination of two factors that, when combined, cause problems - not getting rid of enough thatch/debris material during renovations and not putting enough loam down to increase the bulk density of the soil profile.
+Generally, it is usually a combination of two factors that, when combined, causes problems - not removing enough thatch or organic material during renovations and spreading insufficient loam down to increase the bulk density of the soil profile.

 However, there is a fine line between too much and too little.

-If you have not had your soils tested for some time, then do so at the earliest possible chance.
-Soil tests commonly carried out fall into two categories: Physical & Chemical.
+Soil Analysis: - If you have not had your soils tested for some time, then do so at the earliest possible chance.
+Soil tests commonly carried out fall into two categories: Physical and Chemical.

 The physical analysis of soil reveals its texture, the amount of organic matter present, the rate of which the water passes through the soil profiles and the pore spaces within the soil.